+- Important Documentation

+- Intake Forms

+- Templates

 - Frequently Asked Questions

 - US Department of Agriculture (USDA) Waivers

 - Additional Resources

+- Updates

-Reminders/Tips
+Review Reminders/Tips

 - The off-site assessment allows the ARS to gather information about your operation.
-In most cases, there are no right or wrong answers. - Organize supporting documentation in electronic file folders in a way to be easily identified. - File documents within folders with headings that match the series number for the area of review. - Maintain hard copies of all documents scanned and submitted for review. - All attachments should be uploaded in TX-UNPS in the SNP Reviews Review Dashboard, under Review Tools "Review Attachments." - Files for upload should be no larger than 75 MB (per upload) in size. - Supporting documents should be uploaded in batches of no more than 50 pages each (for example, applications).

-- Print questions from "Review Forms" in TX-UNPS to review before typing/entering into TX-UNPS. - Resources to learn more about the review process, including webinars, training, and tools, are available at The National School Lunch Compliance Webpage accessible at - https://squaremeals.org/Programs/NationalSchoolLunchProgram/Compliance.aspx. - Utilize USDA Menu Worksheets to ensure compliance with menu planning and meal pattern requirements for the appropriate age/grade groups. - Utilize naming conventions for files that are uploaded into TX-UNPS.
-Include the corresponding number before the file name: 100_Description of file.
+In most cases, there are no right or wrong answers. - Organize supporting documentation in electronic file folders in a way to be easily identified. - File documents within folders with headings that match the series number for the area of review. - Maintain hard copies of all documents scanned and submitted for review. - All attachments should be uploaded in TX-UNPS in the SNP Reviews Review Dashboard, under Review Tools "Review Attachments." - Files for upload should be no larger than 75 MB (per upload) in size. - Supporting documents should be uploaded in batches of no more than 50 pages each (for example, applications). - Hover over the @ (question mark) in TX-UNPS for additional USDA Guidance. - Print questions from "Review Forms" in TX-UNPS to review before typing/entering into TX-UNPS. - Resources to learn more about the review process, including webinars, training, and tools, are available at The National School Lunch Compliance Webpage accessible at https://squaremeals.org/Programs/NationalSchoolLunchProgram/Compliance.aspx. - Utilize USDA Menu Worksheets to ensure compliance with menu planning and meal pattern requirements for the appropriate age/grade groups. - Utilize naming conventions for files that are uploaded into TX-UNPS.
+Include the corresponding number before the file name: 100\Description of file.